tdiprima/threejs-testing/docs/cameras/lookAt.md

 camera.updateMatrixWorld();
 ```

-So, while not strictly necessary at initialization if you're happy with the default orientation, using `lookAt` can be a good habit.
+So, while not strictly necessary at initialization, using `lookAt` can be a good habit.

 <!-- http://tanrobby.github.io/note/opengl/gluLookAt.jpg -->
 ![Look At](../img/gluLookAt.jpg)